deepankargautam/DeepankarGautam/README.md

 **[Newgen Software Company](https://www.newgensoft.com/)** - Senior Software Engineer
 *Jan 2021 - Present*

-- 🚀 Developed and maintained web applications using React, Node.js, and Django.
+- 🚀 Developed and maintained web applications using React, Java, and Spring Boot.
 - 🧑‍🤝‍🧑 Led a team of 5 developers to design and implement a new user interface for the company's main product.
 - 📈 Improved application performance by 30% through code optimization and refactoring.
 - 🎓 Mentored junior developers and conducted code reviews to ensure high-quality code.